 Pravini Baboeram is an artist and activist, creating art to contribute to social change.
 As an independent artist she has set up her own label Pravini Productions, that has produced 5 albums, 6 singles and 5 international tours.
 She is co-founder of action committee Holi is not a Houseparty, a campaign against cultural appropriation of the Hindu spring festival Holi, and initiator of the Anti-racism Voting Guide.
 In addition, she led the campaign Tetary Must Rise, a crowdfunding campaign for the replacement of the statue of colonizer Barnet Lyon by the Hindustani warrior of resistance Janey Tetary.
 Pravini also set up Indian History Month to celebrate stories and contributions of people from the Indian diaspora.
-In 2019 she will release her new album and documentary “The Uprising”, a film about the anti-racism movement in Europe.
-With this film Pravini makes an innovative contribution to the documentary genre, in which she fuses art and activism in a unique way.
+In 2019 she released her new album and documentary “The Uprising”, a film about the anti-racism movement in Europe.
+By fusing art and activism within film, Pravini has made an innovative contribution to the documentary genre.

 ON A PERSONAL NOTE: CHE GUEVARA ON THE WALL

 I remember Che Guevara on the wall of our study.
 Growing up I took it as decor in our house, a piece of art meant to beautify the room.
 Now I realize how much this decor has shaped me as a person and as an artist.
 It wasn’t put on the wall for the sake of art.
 It was a conscious decision to create a space of empowerment and pride.
 It was a reflection of my parent’s history as social activists and vision for the future, in which their children would carry a sense of dignity and social conciousness.